 - Improve the employees you have

 Think about it.
-We spend so much time and invest so much energy looking for just the right strategies or programs, yet more often than not these strategies and programs do not bring about the results we desire.
+We spend so much time and energy looking for just the right strategies or programs, yet more often than not, these strategies and programs do not bring about their desired results.
 Why?
-It’s usually because the people implementing the strategies and programs are not motivated or equipped to do so, it’s not necessarily the strategies and programs themselves.
-In fact, even the best strategies and programs fall short if we don’t develop a good team around us.
+Because the people implementing the strategies and programs are not motivated or equipped to do so.
+Even the best strategies and programs will fail if leaders don’t develop a good team around them.
 Simply put, the key to success in any organization is its PEOPLE!

-So, to help leaders and educators remember that THEY ARE the key to success in an organization, I share a strategy that I call the “THAT DAY” Strategy.
-Here is the “educators” version that I’ve been sharing recently…
+To help leaders and educators remember that THEIR PEOPLE are the key to success, I share a success strategy that I call the “THAT DAY” Strategy.
+Here is my educators’ version of this strategy.